Competition Keeps Prices In A Band – But Not Necessarily Low

 His suggestion for mobile devices to be equipped with a feature that warns users with a PAUSE signal whenever they start using their handhelds in a foreign country is very interesting.

 Having accessed data on mobile devices in the UK, Germany and the USA, I can confidently say that exorbitant data charges outside home country is not an issue unique to Indian overseas travelers.
-A couple of years ago, a customer from the UK, who never exceeded his monthly fixed fee of GBP 29 for his 3G data plan while inside the UK, got a rude shock when he received a bill for GBP 400 for the one month that he had visited India and downloaded not fewer than 50 emails during his entire stay of five days.
+A couple of years ago, a customer from the UK, who never exceeded his monthly fixed fee of GBP 29 for his 3G data plan while inside the UK, got a rude shock when he received a bill for GBP 400 for the one month that he had visited India and downloaded fewer than 50 emails during his entire stay of five days.

 What competition does do is give consumers the choice of using alternatives like hotel WiFi connection.
 (Having stayed in London hotels that charge GBP 14 per hour or GBP 40 per day for in-room WiFi connection, the USD 20 figure mentioned in the article is certainly not universally applicable.)